bhanubokkasam/Iac-with-terraform/README.md

    - Install Terraform and configure AWS credentials with appropriate permissions.

 2. **Configuration**:
-   - Modify `variables.tf` to adjust variables like AWS region, VPC CIDR blocks, etc., if needed.
+   - Modify `main.tf` to adjust variables like AWS region, VPC CIDR blocks, etc., if needed.
    - Ensure the correct AMI ID is used for the Ubuntu image in `modules/ec2_autoscaling/main.tf`.

 3. **Deployment**: